Asian Transport Outlook Database

 ADB is working with other interested parties in developing the ATO as an instrument to track the implementation of the Sustainable Development Goals, the Paris Agreement and other relevant international agreements on sustainable development in the transport sector.
 Likewise, the ATO also serves as input in regional transport initiatives, such as the ESCAP Regional Action Programme for Transport Development in Asia and the Pacific, the ASEAN Kuala Lumpur Strategic Action Plan and the Environmental Sustainable Transport Forum 2021-2030 Declaration on Sustainable Transport.

 The ATO is an open data resource that creates an institutionalized process for transport data and policy information collection, analysis and documentation.

 The ATO collects, organizes, and shares data on the transport sector in 51 countries using more than 450 indicators.
 It also documents the institutional frameworks, policies, and financing of transport in these countries.
 This is a multiyear program initially funded by ADB but eventually intended to become a stand-alone program with funding from multiple sources.
-Phase 1 of the ATO runs from November 2020 to April 2021.
+Phase 1 of the ATO ran from November 2020 to April 2021.
 Currently the ATO is in an interim phase, which will run until September 2021 after which it is intended that Phase 2 of the ATO will commence.

 Data and Resources

 - air pollution

 - Climate Change

 Sector and thematic data published by ADB’s Sustainable Development and Climate Change Department (SDCC).